Subscribe to Our Newsletter

 The purpose of NAMI Vermont’s Advocacy Priorities is to provide direction and guidance on issues affecting people living with a mental illness or mental health condition to the NAMI Vermont Board, Advocacy Committee, our affiliates, staff, members, and the general public.
 NAMI Vermont advocates for all people and families who are living with mental illness or a mental health condition in Vermont.

-2019 NAMI Vermont Advocacy Priorities (numbered for reference only)
+NAMI Vermont Advocacy Priorities FY2020 (numbered for reference only)

 To view the NAMI Vermont Expanded Advocacy Priorities, CLICK HERE.

 The Advocacy Committee reviews and updates the priorities on an annual basis and submits the document to the the NAMI Vermont Board of Directors for review and approval.
-The 2019 NAMI Vermont Advocacy Priorities was approved by the Board on Saturday, September 8, 2018.
+The FY2020 NAMI Vermont Advocacy Priorities were approved by the Board on Saturday, September 7, 2019.